pmjones/php-styler/README.md

 - `?string $cache` — path to the cache file; `null` disables caching.

-- `Format $format` — a `Format` instance controlling all styling behavior (defaults to `PlainFormat`).
+- `Format $format` — a `Format` instance controlling all styling behavior (defaults to `PlainFormat` when not present).

-Changing the config file after `apply` will invalidate the cache, causing all files to be reformatted.
+Changing the config file will invalidate the cache, causing all files to be reformatted.

 ### Formats